Campus Community Partnership Foundation: Board of Directors

 Ambassador Young served as a close aide to Dr. Martin Luther King, Jr. during the civil rights movement.
 He also served as Vice President of the Southern Christian Leadership Conference at the time.
 Young then went on to become a Georgia representative in the United States Congress, serving three terms.
 In 1977, President Jimmy Carter appointed him Ambassador to the United Nations.
 He served two terms as Mayor of Atlanta.
 He was instrumental in bringing the Olympics to Atlanta in 1996 and was Co-Chairman of the Atlanta Centennial Olympic Games.
 He presently is chairman of Goodworks International.

-Dr. Sue Sehgal, Founder & President of Campus Community Partnership Foundation
+Dr. Surishtha Sehgal, Founder, Campus Community Partnership Foundation

 [ return to top ]